awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + The required AWS Config rule, and any specific parameter values set by AWS Security Hub
 + Remediation steps

+Note that gaps in the control numbers indicate controls that are not yet released\.

 ## \[ACM\.1\] Imported ACM certificates should be renewed after a specified time period<a name="fsbp-acm-1"></a>

 **Category:** Protect > Data protection > Encryption of data in transit